 ”The wild offers us this opportunity to physically enact what we need to do spiritually, what we need to do emotionally and psychologically, not just to survive but to thrive – The wild is a punishing place, we are at the mercy of something that is far greater than us, and that is always true in our lives.
 We think that it is not true in our lives, we think that we can control our lives and our environment, and that we have so much more power than we actually have, but the wild teaches us to surrender.
 It also teaches us to remember that we are always in beauty, that there is always beauty around us and we can find that if we look”.

 Take from that what you will, but for me its just a good reminder that life isn’t always going to play out the way we hope, or the way we have been tirelessly working for it to be; it is wild, and untameable, but it is beautiful and awe inspiring if you’re willing to just look a bit harder.

-- Working towards something, big or small – I recently completed an online Business & Administration course, and whilst at times the coursework felt irksome, I knew the satisfaction of completing the course would be worth it.
+- Working towards something, big or small – I completed an online Business & Administration course last year, and whilst at times the coursework felt irksome, I knew the satisfaction of completing the course would be worth it.
 Sometimes feeling productive is all you need to help turn your mood around.